Ghost1995/Human_Detector/README.md

 ## Google Mock Test

-Google Mock Test is used to test interdependent classes and methods.
-This way if the base class or method is changed then the tests for the derived class need not be rewritten.
+Google Mock Test is used to test interdependent classes.
+This way if the base class is changed then the tests for the derived class need not be rewritten.

-For this project, Google mock test has been created for interdependent methods.
-In class Detect, method testClassifier calls all the other four methods of the class.
-We are only testing the modeName() and toggleMode() methods.
+For this project, Google mock test has been created for class Data.
+IN other words, class Data has been mocked and class Train has been tested which inherits from class Data.
+Specifically, in class Train, method readData() calls three methods of class Data.
+We are testing these methods in the order of their occurence.

-Using Google mock macro "EXPECT_CALL", it has been checked that the modeName() method is only called once and it returns a default value.
-It has also been checked that the toggleMode() method is only called once and it is called after the call to modeName() method.
+Using Google mock macro "EXPECT_CALL", it has been checked that the loadPosImages() method is only called once.
+Then, it has been checked that getImgListSize() method has been called once with input "positive" and it is called after loadPosImages() method.
+Then, it has been checked that loadNegImages() method has been called once.
+At last, it has been checked that getImgListSize() method has been called once with input "negative" and it is called after loadNegImages() method.

-Note that, for the Google mock testing, the classes have now been made dependent on each other with a is-a relationship.
+Note that, for the Google mock testing, the classes dependence is different than the one in master branch.
+Also note, that a new class has been introduced to the algorithm.

 ## How to Generate Doxygen Documentation